near/community/meetings/eng-weekly.md

 The live stream each Monday 4pm GMT (9am PST) can be found: https://youtu.be/nJQnSjsRAD4.
 Past meetings have their own links.

+## Notes -- Monday Oct 19, 2020

+### Chain (Bowen)

+Versioning ShardChunkHeader change by Michael is in.

+ - Took a bit longer due to a failed test, that appeared flacky at first, but turned out actually revealing a bug.

+Piotr keeps on investigating the memory leaks.
+All the tools are done.
+There are already some insights, but don't want to share prematurely.

+Misha fixed the issue with repeatedly applying genesis state.

+Discussion on protocol upgrades doing forward, came up with a good plan with feature flags and separation between nightly and stable.

+Alex and Bowen are finalizing the approach towards enabling sharding.
+Have a good plan, need to polish details.

+ - The plan is to increase the number of validators.

+Alex also works on rewriting syncing code.

+### TX runtime (Eugene Kuzyakov)

+Still working on the fees.
+Nikolay has a PR that measures disk instructions, in addition to CPU instructions.
+Measuring the impact of RocksDB.

+PR to reduce most of the fees this week.

+Work on caching contracts.
+Shifting cost of compilation from running to deploying.

+### Node interfaces (Frol)

+Indexer and Rosetta are the current focus.
+Current explorer was misssing receipts and execution outcomes.
+Bohdan already populated all of those to Postgres, except for validator rewards.
+They are coming from the state changes, not part of any receipt, so harder to extract.
+Will work on them in the coming week.

+Today do not preserve the order of execution outcomes in the nearcore database, doesn't allow properly reporting the results of the transactions.

+### Explorer (Frol)

+Migrating from the old backend to the new indexer.
+Will take some time, since the data layout is different.

+Some things that confuse people and are being fixed, e.g. account balances.

+Mike points out that when EVM comes, will be heavily relying on Receipts, will need support from Explorer.

+### Wallet (Kendall)

+- Ability to withdraw from exchanges.
+Have a temp verstion coming out today.
+- Wednesday release targeting partial unstaking, and staking from base account (today only support staking from lockup).

+### Infra (Sandi)

+New release for Mainnet.
+Mostly working on figuring out RPC.
+Terraform PR is out.

+ - Allows setting up RPC for any network.
+ - Figuring out how to spin up new RPC nodes quickly.

+Mario added new monitoring, Greylock for mainnet.
+nearup improvements: log rotation
+Discourse for the community
+PTOs last week

+Learned that Archival nodes die on migration on Betanet, figuring out why.
+Likely some big allocations.
+Bowen suggests that he didn't take into account that Betanet had lots of full blocks, and the migration doesn't take it into account.

+### EVM

+Figuring out the scope of all the deliverables.
+Working on the Roadmap.
+Likely several stages.
+ 1. Merge what we have now with couple small fixes, with feature flags, and ship to crash net.
+ 1. Several larger features, likely via bounties, ship by the end of the year.
+At that time ideally have sufficiently stable EVM to ship to testnet.

+With the current resources no way to have stable EVM this year.

+Max points out that EVM will create more work for Rosetta, namely exposing EVM accounts.

+Mike asks on what networks will the EVM be enabled.
+It will only be the crashnet (to be renamed to Betanet as we wind down the current Betanet)

+### Bridge

+Alex K has an architecture proposal, that everybody appears to agree with.
+Alex K also has a proposal for test infra.

+Likely can ship this year, naturally not including work items related to integration with EVM.

+### Further discussion

+Mike asked about NEP to burn all attached gas, Evgeny Kuzyakov responds that it has issues, and is not short term focus.

 ## Agenda -- Monday Oct 12, 2020

 1. Updates from work groups